conornally/Messier33/docs/notes.md

 unit testing
 >	need to get this started before data structure becomes too big
+>>>	total revamp of underlying data structure has screwed up my unit testing...

 conversion to c++???
 >	thatd be cool but is it worth trading run speed for dev time?

+inclusion of scripts into API??
+>	i could put the colour_mag etc. and catalogconverter scripts in here?

+pickle still seems to have trouble with loading the bigger files